 To enroll in this certificate program, students must have a bachelor's degree in any engineering discipline.
 See complete admissions requirements.

 Michigan Tech Bachelor's + 1 Semester = Accelerated Graduate Certificate

-If you're a current Michigan Tech undergraduate or recent alumni, you can explore a multitude of accelerated certificate options and get started right away.
-Michigan Tech’s accelerated graduate certificates are a fast, affordable way to add graduate credentials to your bachelor's degree.
-You can integrate your bachelor’s experience into a graduate credential in as little as one semester.
-You can pursue your academic upgrade without interrupting your career.
+Current Michigan Tech undergraduates or recent alumni, get started right away.
+Our accelerated graduate certificates are a fast, affordable way to add graduate credentials to your bachelor's degree in as little as one semester.
 Be more marketable in your industry or prepare for your master's degree.
+Explore accelerated certificate options.

 This graduate certificate requires a minimum of 12 total credits.
 Students may apply the credits earned for this certificate toward a graduate degree at Michigan Tech.